 - Any color change of the tissue inside your mouth

 - Thickening, lumps, small pits, or rough or crusty areas inside your mouth

 If you notice any of these symptoms or have other cause for concern, schedule an appointment right away so that we can examine the problem area.
 A biopsy can confirm whether the spot is cancerous or benign.

 Your best chance of beating oral cancer is early detection.
 At Advanced Dental Concepts, we will help you watch for the danger signs as part of every routine checkup.
-If you are due for a dental exam, contact our Broomall office to schedule one as soon as possible, or use our online contact form to request an appointment.
+If you are due for a dental exam, contact us to schedule one as soon as possible, or use our online contact form to request an appointment.